feedpm/feed-docs/docs/css/coding-guidelines.md

 ### Selectors

 - Don't use ID selectors because they are:
-  - less flexible; you can't add more if you discover you need more than one.
+  - Less flexible; you can't add more if you discover you need more than one.
-  - harder to override because they have higher specificity than classes.
+  - Harder to override because they have higher specificity than classes.

 ```css
 /* Good Approach */